EM-Based Smooth Graphon Estimation Using Bayesian and Spline-Based Approaches: EM Algorithm for smooth Graphons

 where $\bP = \left( \bL \otimes \bI \right)^{\top} \left( \bL \otimes \bI \right) + \left( \bI \otimes \bL \right)^{\top} \left( \bI \otimes \bL \right) $ and $\lambda$ serves as smoothing parameter.
 The corresponding penalization score function is given through

 and the penalized Fisher matrix in the form

-We define the resulting estimate with $\hat{\btheta}_{\bP}$.
-The estimate apparently depends on the penalty parameter $\lambda$ which is suppressed in the notation.
+The estimate apparently depends on the penalty parameter $\lambda$, which is suppressed in the notation.
 Setting $\lambda \rightarrow 0$ gives an unpenalized fit while setting $\lambda \rightarrow \infty$ leads to a constant graphon, i.e.\ an Erd\H{o}s-R\'{e}nyi model.
 The smoothing parameter $\lambda$ therefore needs to be chosen data driven.
-We here follow \cite{Kauermann:13} and make use of the Akaike Information Criterion (AIC) (\citeauthor{Hurvich:89} \citeyear{Hurvich:89}, see also \citeauthor{Burnham:10} \citeyear{Burnham:10}).
-To do so we define the corrected AIC through
+We here follow \cite{Kauermann:13} and make use of the Akaike Information Criterion (AIC) (\citeauthor{Hurvich:89}, \citeyear{Hurvich:89}, see also \citeauthor{Burnham:10}, \citeyear{Burnham:10}).
+To do so, we define the corrected AIC through

-where $\hat{\btheta}$ is the penalized parameter estimate and $df(\lambda)$ is the degree of the model, which we define in the usual way as trace of the product of the inverse penalized Fisher matrix and the unpenalized Fisher matrix.
+where $\hat{\btheta}_{\bP}$ is the penalized parameter estimate and $df(\lambda)$ is the degree of the model, which we define in the usual way as trace of the product of the inverse penalized Fisher matrix and the unpenalized Fisher matrix.
 To be specific